gwenzek/sublime_markdeep/README.md

 Once this plugin has been installed in Sublime Text, open a file, change the syntax to Markdeep, type `markdeep` press `TAB`.
 You have inserted a snippet containing a simple Markdeep document.
-Markdeep supports most of the syntax of Markdown, so it's esay to start using it !
+Markdeep supports most of the syntax of Markdown, so it's easy to start using it !

-Markdeep files are usually named `*.md.html` so that they will be open in the default browser by the system.
-The problem is that Sublime will open them as HTML forcing you to change the syntax to Markdeep each time.
-This plugin set the syntax to Markdeep whenever you open a file called `*.md.html`.

 Once your file is saved to the disk, you can use `File: Open in browser` to see you Markdeep in browser.
 To refresh your browser as soons as you modified your file, I recommend the Firefox [Auto Reload plugin](https://addons.mozilla.org/en-US/firefox/addon/auto-reload/).